tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 for connection management.

-Conceptually, there are three main phases in connection management (explicitphaseseparationisnotrequiredinDelta-t): (1)initializing (opening) the connection records at each end to nondefault values, (2) evolving the state during ongoing data transfer, and (3) resetting or terminating (closing) state information when no further data needs to be transferred.
-Duringthereliableopeningofatransportprotocolassurance connection, the main problem is establishing initial SNs meeting the following opening conditions:
+Conceptually, there are three main phases in connection management (explicit phase separation is not required in Delta-t): (1) initializing (opening) the connection records at each end to nondefault values, (2) evolving the state during ongoing data transfer, and (3) resetting or terminating (closing) state information when no further data needs to be transferred.
+During the reliable opening of a transport protocol assurance connection, the main problem is establishing initial SNs meeting the following opening conditions:

-01: Ifnoconnectionstateexistsoritisinthedefaultstate, (connection
-closed) and the receiver is willing to receive, then no packets from a previous connection should cause a connection to be initialized and duplicate data to be accepted.
+O1: If no connection state exists or it is in the default state, (connection closed) and the receiver is willing to receive, then no packets from a previous connection should cause a connection to be initialized and duplicate data to be accepted.

-02: Ifaconnectionexists,thennopacketsfromapreviousconnection should be
-acceptable within the current connection.
+O2: If a connection exists, then no packets from a previous connection should be acceptable within the current connection.

 In order to avoid ambiguity about the state of data sent, connections should be closed in a way allowing each side to know that the other side has received any data sent (a graceful close).
 This implies two closing conditions:

-CI: Areceivingsidemustnotcloseuntilithasreceivedallofa sender's
-possible retransmissions and can unambiguously respond to them, and
+C1: A receiving side must not close until it has received all of a sender's possible retransmissions and can unambiguously respond to them, and

 C2: A sending side must not close until it has received an Ack for all its transmitted data or allowed time for an Ack of its final